-- Climate change and water resilience are a strategic priority of both the State Water Board and Regional Water Board. - The Regional Water Board is planning to modify the Basin Plan to address climate change and wetland policy.
+- Climate change and water resilience are a strategic priority of both the State Water Board and Regional Water Board. - The Regional Water Board is modifying the Basin Plan to address climate change and wetland policy.
 The changes will occur through multiple Basin Plan amendments. - In April 2019, Governor Newsom signed Executive Order N-10-19 directing State Agencies to recommend a suite of priorities and actions to build a climate-resilient water system and ensure healthy waterways through the 21st century. - Bay Area coordination occurs through Bay Adapt, BayCAN, and other venues.
-BACWA has signed a letter of support for the Bay Adapt Joint Platform. - In April 2022, the State released a California Climate Adaptation Strategy, including an updated climate change assessment for the Bay Area.
+BACWA has signed a letter of support for the Bay Adapt Joint Platform. - In April 2022, the State released a California Climate Adaptation Strategy, including an updated climate change assessment for the Bay Area. - The California Coastal Commission's November 2021 Sea Level Rise Planning Guidance recommends that agencies "understand and plan" for 2.7 feet of sea level rise by 2050.

-- The California Coastal Commission's November 2021 Sea Level Rise Planning Guidance recommends that agencies "understand and plan" for 2.7 feet of sea level rise by 2050. - The State Water Board is planning to send a data request to all permitted facilities (collection systems and POTWs) in the State to better understand to what extent agencies are performing climate change vulnerability assessments and/or investing in adaptation measures.
-They plan to use this information to determine the need for funding assistance or permit requirements for climate change planning. - The February 2022 Executive Officer's Report included a synthesis of the Regional Water Board's 2021 POTW questionnaire regarding climate change vulnerability and adaptation. - In March 2022, the Regional Water released a draft Basin Plan amendment addressing dredge and fill procedures near the region's shorelines, especially for climate adaptation projects.
-The draft Amendment also references wastewater discharges to horizontal levee projects.
-BACWA prepared a comment letter supporting the amendment and suggesting minor edits.
-Although separate from the Basin Plan amendment, the NDPES division concurrently released draft guidance regarding NPDES permitting of nature-based solutions.
+The State Water Board is planning to send a survey to all permitted facilities (collection systems and POTWs) in the State to better understand to what extent agencies are performing climate change vulnerability assessments and/or investing in adaptation measures.
+Survey results would be used to determine the need for funding assistance and/or new permit requirements.

+- The February 2022 Executive Officer's Report included a synthesis of the Regional Water Board's 2021 POTW questionnaire regarding climate change vulnerability and adaptation. - In June 2022, the Bay Conservation and Development Commission received a grant to develop "Regional Shoreline Adaptation Guidance" and minimum standards for the Bay Area by 2023. - In July 2022, the Regional Water Board adopted a Basin Plan amendment addressing dredge and fill procedures near the region's shorelines, especially for climate adaptation projects.
+The Amendment also references wastewater discharges to horizontal levee projects.
+Wastewater discharges are not addressed by the Amendment, but the NDPES division has released information regarding NPDES permitting of nature-based solutions.
+Changes to NPDES permitting would be incorporated into a future Basin Plan Amendment if the effort were prioritized in a future triennial review.

-- Discuss follow-on actions to the current draft Basin Plan Amendment with Regional Water Board staff.
-The current Basin Plan amendment is focused on dredge and fill procedures, not NPDES permitting.
-Future Basin Plan amendments or other policy adjustments could incentivize wastewater agencies to participate in nature-based climate solutions. - Continue to coordinate with State Water Board on the status of their data request on climate change planning, so members can provide the information they request as effectively as possible.
-Survey expected to be released in 2022. - Continue to work with Regional Water Board and other resource agencies to look for regulatory solutions to encourage wetlands projects for shoreline resiliency. - Coordinate with BABC, SFEI and Sonoma Land Trust to circulate the final version of the Biosolids in the Baylands white paper (see also Biosolids section, above).
+- Follow up with members regarding sea level rise planning, as discussed at a member agency roundtable in August 2022.
+Prepare for engagement with Regional and State Water Boards on expectations for sea level rise planning. - Engage with BCDC during the agency's development of Regional Shoreline Adaptation Guidance, which would likely impact most BACWA member agencies. - Continue to coordinate with State Water Board on the status of their data request on climate change planning, so members can provide the information they request as effectively as possible.
+Survey expected to be released in 2022. - Continue to work with Regional Water Board and other resource agencies to look for regulatory solutions to encourage wetlands projects for shoreline resiliency.

-California Coastal Commission's Critical Infrastructure at Risk https://documents.coastal.c a.gov/assets/slr/SLR%20G uidance Critical%20Infrast ructure_12.6.2021.pdf
+California Coastal Commission's Critical Infrastructure at Risk https://documents.coastal.ca .gov/assets/slr/SLR%20Guid ance\Critical%20Infrastructu re\12.6.2021.pdf